Alan Trejo Player Props: Rockies vs. Guardians

 Alan Trejo At The Plate

-- In six of 17 games this year (35.3%), Trejo has reached safely via hit, and that includes multiple hits twice.
+- In seven of 18 games this year (38.9%), Trejo has reached base via hit, and that includes multiple hits twice.

-- He has not hit a long ball in his 17 games this season.
+- He has not hit a home run in his 18 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.